 Hello and welcome to ICT Threads.
 (Updated first two paragraphs on 8-12-2022)

 With the Covid craze lockdowns from our tyrannical government and being busy with my other websites and life in general in these crazy times, I have seriously neglected this website.
 If you receive anything from us on social media, it is from artificial intelligence automation.
-I don’t get on social media, but a couple of times per year, and that’s how I like it.
+I don’t get on social media but a couple of times per year, and that’s how I prefer it.
 I am considering merging this site into a news site where we link to trustworthy news sites, a.k.a. “news threads.”
 Anyways, we hope you and yours are fairing well through the turmoil!

 She is a National Art Scholar who has won several awards for her real art that is not featured on this website.
 For many reasons, far beyond that, I am very grateful to be her dad.
 For instance, she is an awesome person with a big heart who loves Jesus and all His creatures…even people!
 She recently graduated K-State Magna Cume Laude with a Bachelor’s Degree In Biochemistry and a Minor In Entomology.
 She is now starting graduate school for her Ph.D. in Biochemistry.